agdnicholson/cakedays/README.md

 ### Prerequisites

 Tested with PHP 7.3.11
-Older versions will probably work however.
+Older versions of PHP 7 will probably work but are not guaranteed to be compatible.

 ## Built With